huggingface/blog/sagemaker-distributed-training-seq2seq.md

 - [Python SDK SageMaker documentation for Hugging Face](https://sagemaker.readthedocs.io/en/stable/frameworks/huggingface/index.html)
 - [Deep Learning Container](https://github.com/aws/deep-learning-containers/blob/master/available_images.md#huggingface-training-containers)

-For those who aren't yet familiar with Amazon SageMaker. *"Amazon SageMaker is a fully managed service that provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly.
+If you're not familiar with Amazon SageMaker: *"Amazon SageMaker is a fully managed service that provides every developer and data scientist with the ability to build, train, and deploy machine learning (ML) models quickly.
 SageMaker removes the heavy lifting from each step of the machine learning process to make it easier to develop high quality models." [[REF](https://aws.amazon.com/sagemaker/faqs/)]*

 ---